-As I moved through my career working for other people, I sought out opportunities to achieve small victories for end users and their communities while still meeting the goals of the leadership team.
-I was inspired to continue looking for ways to tell and support the invisible stories I saw, knowing someday I would lead the efforts to create environments and services that make things better for all who engage with them.
+As I move through my career, I seek out opportunities to achieve victories for end users and their communities while still meeting the goals of the leadership team.
+I am inspired to continue amplifying, integrating, and supporting the invisible stories I see, knowing that someday we - clients, collaborators, and communities - will default to co-creating experiences and services that make things better for all who engage with them.

-As Principal of Spatial Medium, I fiercely believe in the power of collaborative ideas and multi-disciplinary efforts in order to build a better future.
-Empathy-based research and listening are instrumental in my process and telling a compelling story through design connects people to others as well as themselves.
-Design should improve the lives of all who interact with it and I strive to provide functional and delightful solutions for each of my clients, collaborators, and communities.
+lead design brain and Founder of Spatial Medium™.
+I fiercely believe in the power of collaborative ideas, multi-disciplinary efforts, and diverse perspectives in order to build a better future.
+Empathy-based research and listening are instrumental in my process and I believe telling a compelling story through design connects people to others as well as themselves.
+Design should improve the lives of all who interact with it and I strive to provide functional, sustainable, and delightful solutions for each of my clients, collaborators, and communities.

-A graduate of the School of Architecture at Syracuse University in 2000, Valerie has worked for firms across the country including LMN Architects, Perkins Eastman, and Swanke Hayden Connell, bringing a blend of design and social awareness to each project.
+A graduate of the School of Architecture at Syracuse University in 2000, Valerie has worked for firms across the country including LMN Architects, Perkins Eastman, and Swanke Hayden Connell, bringing a blend of story-focused design and community awareness to each project.

 In 2012 she completed the New Ventures Kauffman | FastTrac Program which gave her further insight to business strategy and development.
 Over the course of a few weeks, she created AquaKula, a wellness company that provides in-home swim and water safety for beginner, fearful, and first-generation adults and children.

-Shortly after, Valerie began to integrate lessons learned in the entrepreneurial world to design projects, offering strategic thinking on business services, product offers, and marketing in order to create more holistic experiences for both business owners and the clients they serve.
+Shortly after, Valerie began to integrate lessons learned in the entrepreneurial world to design projects, offering strategic thinking on business services, marketing, product offers, and programming in order to create more holistic experiences for both business owners and the clients they serve.